kwan3854/CEB_ECON/README.md

 - Improvement of the Texture feature is a priority.
 - Plans to enable Unity integration are in the pipeline.
 - The 'use_ifnet' bug is acknowledged and a fix is currently being worked on.

+##  Tested Environment

+The plugin has been tested and validated under the following hardware and software configurations:

+- OS: Windows 11 (Please note, only Windows OS is currently supported)
+- CPU: Intel i7 13700K
+- GPU: NVIDIA RTX 4080 with 16GB VRAM
+- RAM: 32GB

+performance may vary under different hardware configurations